whobutjg/fidos-hotel/README.md

 ## Fido's Hotel

 - A hotel booking application for your dog while you're away on your travels.
-Features full login Final project for GA-1207
+Features full login & sign-up authorization using JWT.
+- Final project for GA-1207

 ### Technologies Used: